GIS-Joe-lab/lawn-care-marketplace/README.md

 ### Advanced React Patterns Implemented

 **1. Component Composition**
-- Extracted `BookingSummary` as a separate component for better separation of concerns
+- Extracted `AppointmentSummary` as a separate component for better separation of concerns
 - Used props drilling effectively for data flow between parent and child components

 **2. Conditional Rendering Patterns**